spences10/claude-statusline-powerline/README.md

 volta install claude-statusline-powerline
 ```

-That's it!
-The statusline will be automatically configured for Claude
+The statusline will be automatically configured for Claude Code with a
-Code.

-## Requirements

-- Node.js >= 20.0.0
-- A terminal with powerline font support (recommended: Nerd Fonts)
-- Git (for git integration features)
+default config file that includes full IntelliSense support!

 ## Font Setup